cthorey/pdsimage/docs/source/index.rst

 fantastic data of the lunar surface  and, thanks to `NASA`_, all are available for free on the internet.

-However, using them can be a bit criptic without a bit of experience.
-This library aims to facilitate the extraction of knowledge from two set of data gathered by two experiment on board of LRO:
+However, using them can be criptic  without a bit of experience.
+This library aims to facilitate the extraction of knowledge from two set of data gathered by two experiments on board of LRO:

    - The Lunar Orbiter Laser Altimer (`LOLA`_) experiment which collected high resolution topographic data of the lunar surface